thomasglenngit/LocalBiz.Solution/README.md

 7. To view all the Restaurants in the database, enter the following URS in the request field: `http://localhost:5000/api/Restos`.

 ### Pagination
-To adjust the number of database entries viewed on Postman, enter
+To adjust the number of database entries viewed on Postman,
+1. enter the following URL in the request line: `http://localhost:5000/api/Restos/page` or `http://localhost:5000/api/Bizs/page`.
+2. The pagination is set to three entries per page.
+To change this, go to the project file, in UrlQuery.cs, change the number `3` on lines 21 and twice on line 27 to desired number of entries.

 ### Edit
 * To view and edit the code, open the application in your preferred code editor, such as Visual Studio Code.